Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 1. **Conflict Exploration**: In their debates, Isabella should express more personal stakes, such as her concerns for marginalized communities affected by AI policies.
 This can be illustrated through specific examples or anecdotes that highlight the real-world implications of their discussions.
 2. **Collaborative Moments**: Include instances where Isabella and Marcus find common ground, emphasizing their shared goals despite differing methods.
 For example, they could collaborate on a policy proposal that balances economic efficiency with social equity, showcasing their ability to work together despite ideological differences.

-### Motivations and Internal Conflicts
+### Motivations
-Isabella Torres is driven by a desire to create stable economic policies that ensure equitable access to resources for all, particularly in the context of the emerging AI economy.
-Her motivations are deeply rooted in her advocacy for social justice, as she seeks to address the disparities faced by marginalized communities in the AI landscape.
+- **Economic Stability**: Isabella is driven by a desire to create stable economic policies that ensure equitable access to resources for all, particularly in the context of the emerging AI economy.
+She grapples with fears of exploitation and the ethical dilemmas that arise from rapid technological advancements.
+- **Ethical AI Usage**: Her commitment to ethical AI usage drives her to advocate for policies that not only promote technological advancement but also safeguard the rights of marginalized groups.
+This dual focus creates an internal conflict as she grapples with the fear that innovation may come at the expense of social equity.

 - **Economic Stability**: Isabella believes that economic policies must prioritize stability to protect vulnerable populations from the rapid changes brought about by AI advancements.
 She often reflects on the potential consequences of her proposals, questioning whether they truly serve the communities she aims to uplift.